A = 1.5Overview of notebook

 Ex 5.3: Compute the mean and median maximum daily temperature for each month on the dataframe

-using the split-apply-combine procedure.
-Store the results in new columnstmax_mean
+df_selectusing the split-apply-combine procedure.
+Store the results in new columnstmax_meanandtmax_median.

 Hint: The groupby functionality can be ‘unwrapped’ using the transform method, such that it retains the original length.
 This is very handy when trying to create new columns, and not reporting statistics.